 How to Apply

-Applications to The Teaching Musician starting February 2021 are now open via UCAS Conservatoires with a deadline of Friday 1st January.
+Applications to The Teaching Musician starting February 2022 will open Thursday 15 July 2021 via UCAS Conservatoires.
+The deadline for applications is Friday 1 October 2021, 18:00.

 Please contact firstname.lastname@example.org with any enquiries.
 Subscribe to our Professional Development-Music mailing list to hear updates first about The Teaching Musician and other professional development opportunities with Trinity Laban.